OWASP/wstg/document/5-Reporting/README.md

 - Severity and risk rating explanations.
 - Tools used, scripts, and the relevant generated output.
   - Make sure to clean the output and not just dump it.
 - A checklist of all the tests conducted, such as the [WSTG checklist](https://github.com/OWASP/wstg/tree/master/checklist).
-These can provided as attachements to the report.
+These can be provided as attachments to the report.

 ## References